coffee2code/add-admin-css/readme.txt

 It is certainly possible that you can put yourself in an unfortunate position by supplying CSS that could hide critical parts of admin pages, making it seeminly impossible to fix or revert your changes.
 Fortunately, there are a number of approaches you can take to correct the problem.

+The recommended approach is to visit the URL for the plugin's settings page, but appended with a special query parameter to disable the output of its JavaScript.
+The plugin's settings page would typically be at a URL like `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php`.
+Append `&c2c-no-css=1` to that, so that the URL is `https://example.com/wp-admin/themes.php?page=add-admin-css%2Fadd-admin-css.php&c2c-no-css=1` (obviously change example.com with the domain name for your site).

-Some approaches require direct database or server filesystem access:
+There are other approaches you can use, though they require direct database or server filesystem access:

 * Some browsers (such as Firefox, via View -> Page Style -> No Style) allow you to disable styles for sites loaded in that tab.
 Other browsers may also support such functionality natively or through an extension.
 Chrome has an extension called [Web Developer](https://chrome.google.com/webstore/detail/web-developer/bfbameneiokkgbdmiekhjnmfkcnldhhm?hl=en-US) that adds the functionality.
 * If you're familiar with doing so and have an idea of what CSS style you added that is causing problems, you can use your browser's developer tools to inspect the page, find the element in question, and disable the offending style.